pulumi/examples/azure-py-virtual-data-center/README.md

     Permalink: https://app.pulumi.com/organisation/azure-py-vdc/prod/updates/1    ...
     ```

-   Feel free to modify your program, and run `pulumi up` to redeploy changes.
-The Pulumi CLI automatically detects what has changed and makes the minimal edits necessary to accomplish these changes.
+   Feel free to modify your program, and then run `pulumi up` again.
+The Pulumi CLI automatically detects differences and makes the minimal changes necessary to achieved the desired state.

-   Auto-named resources have a trailing dash on the logical name to separate the random suffix,
-   however some resources are manually named and must therefore be deleted before replacement:
+   Note that most resources are auto-named and have a trailing dash on the logical name to separate the random suffix that will be applied, while manually-named resources are set to be deleted before replacement:
    https://www.pulumi.com/docs/intro/concepts/programming-model/#autonaming

-   Routes must also be deleted before replacement to avoid conflicts.
+   Routes are also set to be deleted before replacement to avoid conflicts.

-1. Create a new stack in a paired region, for example as Disaster Recovery:
+1. Create another stack in a paired region, for example to be used for Disaster Recovery:

     ```bash
     $ pulumi stack init dr
     ```

-1. Set the required configuration variables for this program (e.g. change 100 to 200):
+1. Set the required configuration variables for this stack:

     ```bash
     $ pulumi config set azure:environment   public